umalabs/correlated-authorization/README.md

 &emsp;The sequence diagram (see Appendix A for a detailed diagram) illustrated in Figure&nbsp;3 represents a profile of the UMA protocol and is in full compliance with the UMA 2.0 specification.
 Unlike the UMA specification, the Correlated Authorization framework allows the use of the UMA grant with or without client authentication or identification.
 Whether or not to allow unauthenticated or unidentified clients are policy decisions that are at the discretion of the authorization server.

-#### *B. JWT Profile*

-&emsp;If the client cannot be registered at the AS-RO, consider the authorization flow listed in Appendix B. This flow should only be used for immediate one-time access.

 ![Sequence Diagram](./images/correlated-authorization-uma-profile.svg)

 <p class="figure">